nattyan-tv/md2html/readme.md

 # Support
 Follows Discord markdown notation.
-In time, we will add a mode to support GitHub's notation.
+In time, we will add a mode to support another notation....

 ---
 ## Discord notation